kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 83: February 13, 2020

+**Today's Progress**: Worked on the first-project in Angular.
+Created a service AuthGuard to protect the routes and also changed the login component.
+Today was very focused on the forms which I've made with Bootstrap.

+**Thoughts**: Angular is a bit rigid but I like it I feel like it demands you to be thinking about clean and maintainable code.
+I'm very used to write Typescript (I guess lol).

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-small-projects/commit/382defd0e94e186a30687b19dfde9db6c18bf1b3)

+---

 ### Day 82: February 12, 2020

 **Today's Progress**: Worked on the first-project in Angular.
 Created and worked on two components , Home and Navbar and also implemented routing.